Baron of Craigie: Kyd family

 Which roughly translates from the Latin to the English as:

 "James Kid of Woodhill, the heir of William Kid of Woodhill, the father, – and on any of the lands of Woodhill and together with the community to be named Barriemuire, also called Barriemyre, of the barons of the Barrie – E. 26m., & c. feudiformae -, teind sheaves of the lands of the said Woodhill, of the barons of Barrie and lordship of Balmerinoch – E. 6s. and of 8s.
 4d., in augmentation of, feudiformae – The third part of the town, and out of the Haltoun to be named out of the Wester Craigie of Craigie, below of the barons of the Dundie – AE 40s.
 N.E.
 8l – the sixth part of the town, and out of the Hiltoun of the lands of Craigie, with the sunny side of the lands of the Hiltoune – E. 9l.
 13s.
 8d. feudiformae -, teind sheaves and of the aforesaid town and out of the Hiltoun of the lands of Craigie – AE 5s.
 N.E.
 20s. – half of the lands of Craigie to the said part of the sunny side of this kind, lying – E. 14m. feudiformae – all raised to barony of Craigie."

 Between the years 1676 and 1679, James Kid of Woodhill, son of William Kidd of Woodhill, was involved in a number of property transactions in Forfarshire.
 In 1681 the "barony of Craigs" (Craigie) is shown paying to the King of Scotland 10 pounds sterling.

 By 1684 James Kid, then described as 'of Craigie' and his spouse Helen Fotheringham, appear in the Forfarshire Register of Sasines, again involved in a property transaction.
 In an entry dated 20 May 1687:

 "Instrument of Sasine, proceeding on Disposition by James Kyd of Craigie in favour of Helen Fothringhame his spouse, in liferent, of 15 chalders of victual, of wheat, barley and meal proportionally, furth of the lands and barony of Craigie, in liferent, without prejudice to the liferent right of Margaret Wedderburne relict of Patrick Kyd of Craigie in terms of her jointure.

 The Disposition is dated at Dundee 20 May 1687, Mr James Brisbane, advocate, is a witness.
 Sasine is given on 24 May same year: George Fothringhame of Bandean is a witness.
 Registered in the Particular Register of Sasines for Forfar 8 May 1687."

-The Barony of Craigie remained in the hands of the Kidds until 1728 when the Barony of Craigie was sold by James Kid of Craigie to James Guthrie.
+The Barony of Craigie remained in the hands of the Kidds until 1728 when the Barony of Craigie was sold by James Kid (aka James Kyd; 1666–1735) of Craigie to James Guthrie.
 James Kid, listed in the Testaments registered at St Andrews as "James Kyd", died on 22 October 1735.